Property-based Testing For The Rest Of Us (or: The Natural Next Step After TDD)

 Show me the code

 OK, I see you are impatient.
 Here we go.
-I will give you 2 simple examples.
+I will give you some examples.
+I don’t expect you to understand them just yet.
+Just try to catch the gist of them.
 In the next pages we will delve more into details.

 Given the following integration test: